 Zaghawa is a member of the Eastern Saharan branch of the Nilo-Saharan language family.
 It is spoken in eastern central Chad, and in Darfur in the northwest of Sudan.
 Estimates for the numbers of speakers of Zaghawa vary significantly in different sources: Wikipedia gives 75,000 to 350,000, Ethnologue gives 274,000 (in 2006), and the Zaghawa Community Association UK gives 500,000.

 An alphabet for Zaghawa was developed in the 1950s by Adam Tajir, a school teacher.
 He based it on the brands used on camels and other livestock by the Zaghawa people.
-This alphabet was improved in 2000 by a vet called Siddick Adam Issa, who called the new version Beria Giray Erfe ('Beria Writing Marks' or 'Beria Branding Script').
-A font was created by Seonil Yun, in cooperation with SIL International and the Mission Protestante Franco-Suisse au Tchad.
+It is known as the Zaghawa Beria Alphabet or Beria Giray Erfe ('Beria Writing Marks' / 'Beria Branding Script')

 A way to write Zaghawa using the Arabic script is also being developed.
 It can also be written with the Latin alphabet.